 It can be painful to witness the deterioration of a loved one with Alzheimer’s disease or any other type of dementia.
 Learn how to talk to someone with dementia and how dementia affects communication skills.
-These 10 expert tips can help you maintain, and even build upon, your bond with a loved one.
+These 10 expert tips can help you become more comfortable talking with your loved one who has memory loss.

 The effects of dementia on the brain contribute to a decline in mental skills, including the following:

-Signs of dementia begin when healthy neurons or nerve cells in the brain stop working with other brain cells and die, according to the National Institute of Neurological Disorders and Stroke.
-While losing neurons is more common with age, people with dementia experience a severe loss of neurons.
+Symptoms of dementia begin when healthy neurons, or nerve cells, in the brain stop working with other brain cells and die, according to the National Institute of Neurological Disorders and Stroke.
+While losing neurons is more common as people age, people with dementia experience a severe loss of neurons.
 This extreme loss of neurons contributes to behavior and personality changes, a decrease in communication skills, and loss of emotional control.
 All of these things cause changes in how a person with dementia communicates.

 Although dementia can manifest differently in different people, there are some tried and true tools to help improve conversations with your loved one.
 In general, it’s best to remain patient, clear, and understanding.

-Here are ten communication strategies to boost your bond with your loved one.
+Here are 10 Alzheimer’s and dementia communication strategies to help you converse with your loved one.

 Aim to find a quiet and comfortable spot to talk.
 Turn off the TV or any music playing in your home.
 If you’re in a café, store, or noisy place, consider finding a seat or area in a quiet corner away from the hustle and bustle.